USPS stamp prices are about to go up

 |$1.40

-The price of Forever stamps just went up less than a year ago, from 55 to 58 cents, and it could go up even further soon.
+The price of Forever stamps went up less than a year ago, from 55 to 58 cents, and it could go up even more.
 Americans should get used to “uncomfortable” postage rate increases in coming years as the U.S. Postal Service seeks to become self-sufficient, Postmaster General Louis DeJoy said in May.

 “I believe we have been severely damaged by at least 10 years of a defective pricing model which cannot be satisfied by one or two annual price increases, especially in this inflationary environment,” he added.